zulip/zulip/templates/corporate/values.md

-On this page, we want to share the values that are behind everything we do as we work to build the world’s best team chat software.

 ## Building software that will always be there for our users

 When choosing software that will be core to how one’s organization operates,